pnp/pnpjs/packages/common/docs/netutil.md

 ### HttpClientImpl

 Defines an implementation of an Http Client within the context of @pnp.
 This being a class with a a single method "fetch" take a URL and options and returning a Promise<Response>.
 Used primarily with the shared request pipeline to define the client used to make the actual request.
+You can write your own [custom implementation](custom-httpclientimpl.md) if needed.

 ### RequestClient